heedrox/craytaface/README.md

 # craytaFace

-An open attempt to mock Gameface in browser, so we can speed up development of UI widgets.
+An open attempt to mock Gameface in browser, so we can speed up development of UI widgets in Crayta games.

 If you want to test this with me, provide code, or whatever, please let me know.
 This is an open initiative, and I'm willing to work this with more people.
 The more the merrier.